NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 - One version of a tool is used for all directories on the machine.
 The `tool path` option aligns well with the design of NuGet plugins architecture, making it the recommended approach for installing and executing NuGet plugins.

+This approach is similar to the alternative design that [Andy Zivkovic](https://github.com/zivkan) kindly proposed in [[Feature]: Make NuGet credential providers installable via the dotnet cli](https://github.com/NuGet/Home/issues/11325).
+The recommendation was developing a command like `dotnet nuget credential-provider install Microsoft.Azure.Artifacts.CredentialProvider`.

 ### Security considerations

 The [.NET SDK docs](https://learn.microsoft.com/dotnet/core/tools/global-tools#check-the-author-and-statistics) clearly state, `.NET tools run in full trust.
 Don't install a .NET tool unless you trust the author`.